SovereignCloudStack/standards/README.md

 # Sovereign Cloud Stack – Standards and Certification

-Sovereign Cloud Stack combines the best of cloud computing in one unified standard.
-SCS is built, backed, and operated by an active open-source community worldwide.
-Together we put users in control of their data by enabling cloud operators through a decentralized and federated cloud stack – leveraging true digital sovereignty to foster trust in clouds.
+SCS unifies the best of cloud computing in a certified standard.
+With a decentralized and federated cloud stack, SCS puts users in control of their data and fosters trust in clouds, backed by a global open-source community.

 ## SCS compatible clouds